parexchange/tradeapi/README.md

 ```
 Method : POST

-- Get your Active Sell orders
+- Get all open sell orders on a symbol.
+Careful when accessing this with no symbol.